How to offer pay later financing to customers – in-depth intro to the BNPL industry

 With stats like these popping up, people start to accept that the pay later option is not a silver bullet for getting anything you want at a fraction of a price.
 You still have to pay and as with any credit – if you have too much of it, it can get out of control.

-• European countries are concerned too, and in May, the Swedish Authority for Privacy Protection said it was opening an investigation into Klarna’s checkout service.
+- Separate European countries are concerned too.
+In Sweden, the Authority for Privacy Protection (IMY) opened an investigation into Klarna’s checkout service over data‑protection and dark‑pattern concerns.

 Regulation is a healthy reaction, especially in areas which can be abused, like credit.
 And in this light, it reinforces the idea of credit being the force for good.
 And the processes we’re witnessing are the standard flow of things:

-And for an ethical enterprise, pay later options do make the business more profitable and help it grow.
-Even if you’re charging zero interest, you still get customer loyalty, retention, increase purchase frequency, and customer LTV.
+And for an ethical enterprise, pay-later options do make the business more profitable and help it grow.
+Even if you’re charging zero interest, you still get customer loyalty, retention, increased purchase frequency, and customer LTV.

 Why TurnKey Pay Later for buy now pay later automation